thomasgtaylor/how.wtf/content/post/2023-05-03-delete-local-branches-not-on-remote-using-git.md

 - Git
 ---

-After merging changes or working on temporary branches, users may be left with a list of git branches on their local machine.
-Rather than deleting each branch one-by-one, running a simple script will can clear them out.
+After merging changes or working on temporary branches, users may retain a list of orphaned git branches on their local machine.
+Rather than deleting each branch one-by-one, running a simple script can clear them out.

 ## Delete local branches not found on remote